containers/podman/docs/tutorials/rootless_tutorial.md

 WantedBy=multi-user.target
 ```

-This example unit will launch a nginx container using the existing user nginx with id 1001, serving static content from /home/nginx/html and limited to 200MB of RAM.
+This example unit will launch an `nginx` container, using the existing user `nginx` with UID 1001, serving static content from `/home/nginx/html`, and limits it to 200MB of RAM.

-You can use all the usual systemd flags to control the process, including capabilities and cgroup directives to limit memory or CPU.
+You can use all the usual [systemd.unit](https://www.freedesktop.org/software/systemd/man/systemd.unit.html) configuration to control the process, including capabilities and `cgroup` directives to limit memory or CPU.

-See #3866 for more details.
+See [#3866](https://github.com/containers/libpod/issues/3866) for more details.

 ## More information